 - Decreased urine output and urine that is dark

 Malnourishment and dehydration can be caused by a patient’s underlying conditions as well as the medications they take.
 Patients who suffer from the conditions listed below commonly experience difficulties with eating or drinking.
 In addition, certain medications are known to cause nausea or loss of appetite.

 - Cognitive impairment such as dementia or Alzheimer’s

-- Difficulty swallowing (dysphagia) due to stroke, Parkinson’s, or other disease
+- Difficulty swallowing (dysphagia) due to stroke, Parkinson’s, or other diseases

-- Tooth decay or other problem with oral health such as ill-fitting dentures
+- Tooth decay or other problems with oral health such as ill-fitting dentures

 Concerns for Nursing Home Patients

 The majority of patients in nursing homes need help to eat and drink.
 For example, 60% – 70% of patients suffer from some sort of cognitive impairment that prevents them from feeding themselves.
 40% – 60% of patients suffer from dysphagia, or difficulty swallowing.
 All of these patients require a caretaker to assist them during mealtimes.
 Even patients who are able to feed themselves require a caretaker to monitor their intake and make sure the resident is not choking on their food.